mcallan83/dotfiles/readme.md

 My dotfile setup for ZSH, Vim, Tmux, Sublime, Atom, and more.
 Optimized for OSX and Ubuntu.
 Work in progress.
 Documentation doesn't cover everything; it is mainly a reference for myself :)

+There is no magic install script that bootstraps my entire envirnment.
+Instead, each piece can be manually enabled depending on need.

 ## ZSH

 - [https://github.com/zanshin/dotfiles](https://github.com/zanshin/dotfiles)